debaun-pac/debaunstaff/README.md

 ## DeBaun PAC Student Staff

-You should always be able to find the most resent version of this page at <https://debaun-pac.github.io/debaunstaff/>.
+You should always be able to find the most recent version of this page at <https://debaun-pac.github.io/debaunstaff/>.
 Eventually, IT may be able to give us a friendlier URL pointer.

 Email Shawna at <scathey@stevens.edu>  to sign up for any of the events below that match your interests and availability, and she'll add you to the roster.
 Once confirmed, just show up at the listed call time, and we’ll get started.